Three years full-time

 - The course is accredited by The Health and Care Professions Council and the College of Radiographers

-- Brand new Health and Wellbeing building, opening summer 2022, with dedicated specialist facilities
+- Brand new Health and Wellbeing building with dedicated specialist facilities

 Radiotherapy is the use of X-rays and other ionising radiations to treat patients who have been diagnosed with cancer.
 The therapeutic radiographer is someone who can combine technical skills with a caring attitude, has a sense of responsibility and enjoys working in a team.